Suirotras/SciT_snakemake/README.md

 > [!IMPORTANT]
 > If this is the FIRST time you are running this workflow, you NEED to first install the packages in the `software_repositories` directory.
 > Check out the [**Install sciT workflow packages**](#install-scit-workflow-packages) section first before continuing.
+>
+> If this was not the first time running this workflow, you can safely remove the `software_repositories` directory, as it won't be needed.

 ### Create a symlink to the reference repository directory